 - Failure to acknowledge that work or any part thereof has been submitted for credit elsewhere;

 - Misleading or false statements regarding work completed; and

-- Knowingly aiding or abetting anyone in committing any form of academic misconduct.
+- Knowingly aiding or abetting anyone in committing any form of an Academic Integrity violation.

-23.2 All cases of suspected Academic Misconduct must be reported to the Department Head responsible for the course in which the alleged misconduct took place.
-The Department Head must in turn inform the appropriate Dean of the suspected misconduct.
-The Dean determines the manner in which the suspected misconduct is to be investigated.
-The results of all such investigations are reviewed at a regular meeting of the Dean's Council.
-If Deans’ Council determines that Academic Misconduct has taken place, the Dean's Council may award any Academic Sanction listed in Regulation 23.3 except for Expulsion.
-If the Deans’ Council determines Academic Misconduct has taken place and that Expulsion is warranted, it may recommend to the Senate that the student be expelled.
+23.2 All cases of suspected Academic Integrity violations must be reported to the Department Head responsible for the course in which the alleged Academic Integrity violation took place.
+The Department Head must in turn inform the appropriate Dean of the suspected Academic Integrity violation.
+All allegations of an Academic Integrity violation will be investigated.
+Investigations of alleged incidents of Academic Integrity violations shall be under the control of the Faculty Dean with jurisdiction over the course in which the infraction occurred.
+The Dean will decide who will be delegated to carry out the investigation.
+The results of all such investigations are reviewed at a regular meeting of the Academic Integrity Council.
+If the Academic Integrity Council determines that an Academic Integrity violation has taken place, the Academic Integrity Council may award one or more Academic Sanctions listed in Regulation 23.3.
+All cases involving expulsion will generate an automatic appeal to Senate.
 The Senate in accordance with Regulation 18.4 has the authority to require a student to withdraw.
 Faculty Council will be informed on a regular basis of any Academic Sanctions that are awarded.
-The findings with respect to Academic Misconduct allegations will be published in a public forum without names on a periodic basis.
+The findings with respect to Academic Integrity violations will be published in a public forum without names or other identifiers, such as student numbers on a periodic basis.

-23.3 Academic Sanctions imposed upon students found guilty of academic misconduct may consist of one or more of:
+23.3 Academic Sanctions imposed upon students found guilty of an Academic Integrity violation will consist of one or more of:

 - Recorded Caution;